johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * Which optimizations (e.g., indexes, views) did you create?
 Why?

-!!!!!
-Create a view for the JavaScript map, and an index for neighborhoods !!!!!!

-New 2.0 db view map_listings returns in 110-150 msec, vs. 500 msec for v1.0 db

-index on host_id and neighbourhood_id to speed joins

-Index lat_long to speed loading of map markers

-Split off categorical data from listings into separate table.

-?Create views for plotly plots?
+In the acronym of CRUD, I am functionally only interested in the 'R'.
+I'm biased towards speed of query results, as the data is being used to load a webpage.
+I will be the only one updating the database, and that infrequently, so the amount of time and complexity involved in updating doesn't bother me.
+I will keep a modest eye on the amount of hard disk memory storage taken up, but even that is mostly inconsequential to me.

+Of course, having mentioned hard disk space as being mostly inconsequential to my needs, I deliberately excluded the actual review comments from the database.
+The text drastically increased storage space, adding almost 50% (90MB on top of 208MB).
+This saves on hard disk space and (presumably) speed of accessing the database on the reviews table.

+I partitioned off a lot of the listings data into separate categories to speed runtime.
+I created two tables for common numerical and categorical data, and then several other tables for less frequently accessed data.

+The view `map_listings` created in the schema contains all of the fields necessary to populate a JavaScript map of the AirBnB's in DC, and also displaying some basic information at the neighbourhood level.
+This view returns data in 110-150 msec, vs. ~500 msec for v1.0 queries, cutting query time by at least a third.

+To optimize joins, I built `idx_host_id` and `idx_neighbourhood_id` on the listings table, for the only columns used in making joins that aren't already primary keys.
+Using an index for purposes other than speeding joins, I built the `idx_lat_long` to optimize load time of the map, which has a marker for every listing.

 Make efficient queries for the webpage's api calls.

-I'm biased towards speed of query to load on the webpage.
-I will be the only one updating the database, and that infrequently, so the amount of time and complexity involved doesn't bother me.
-The amount of memory storage necessary is mostly inconsequential to me.

-Refrained from keeping comments - text drastically increased storage, adding almost 50% (90MB on top of 206MB).
-Saves on hard disk space and (presumably) speed of accessing db.

 ## Limitations